-As a business intelligence analyst, you’ll need a combination of technical data skills, an understanding of business, and people skills.
-Here are specific skills a BI analyst typically has and the paths taken to acquire them.
+Here are skills a BI analyst typically has and the paths you can take to acquire them.

 Database tools: Working with data will be a key part of your job.
 Knowing how to manage data using common data tools such as Excel and SQL are essential.
 Familiarity with data analysis tools that offer machine learning solutions has also become an increasingly sought-after skill among BI analysts.

 Data visualization: Knowledge of services like Tableau and Power BI are often cited in job descriptions as important skills to have.
 These tools help create graphs and other visualizations of data.